 - Protect your books and put your name or identifying marks in several locations.

-- Report all losses and incidents to the CAMPUS POLICE.
+- Report all losses and incidents to the CAMPUS POLICE DEPARTMENT.

 - Do not loan your keys to anyone, Do Not hide your keys outside your apartment/room, or put your name or address on your keys.